stevalla/COVID-19-ItalyvsWorld/results/README.md

 - **logistic_curves:** Archives of old cumulative curve of confirmed and deaths in all the world.

+- **moving_average:** Distribution of increments in time for each country.
+We also plot the moving average at 5 and 10 days to see how well they fit the data.

+- **geo:** Geographical plots to visualize the spread of the virus around the world.
 For more information about the results see the README inside each folder.